Imran Khan said he abandoned Bandra bungalow to live in an apartment: I only use 3 plates, I cut my hair | Bollywood - ExBulletin

 In Aamir Khan's footsteps?

-In a 1994 interview, Imran's uncle and actor Aamir Khan also spoke about giving up acting and the glamorous life in Mumbai.
+In a 1994 interview, Imran's uncle and actor Aamir Khan also spoke about his abandonment of acting and the glamorous life in Mumbai.
 When asked what he would like to do, Aamir replied: Nothing.
 Go to Coonoor.
 Spend time with family.
 Starting a new life… It's a great place to live… We've been thinking about buying a house there for a while.
 Call it a dream.

 Interestingly, Aamir's cousin and Imran's uncle Mansoor Khan actually did this.
 After achieving hits like Qayamat Se Qayamat Tak and Jo Jeeta Wohi Sikandar, Mansoor finally moved to Coonoor and started his own organic farm there.